rydogs/kubecle/README.md

 <img src="/client/src/images/kubecle-logo.png" width="100">

 # kubecle [![Build Status](https://travis-ci.org/rydogs/kubecle.svg?branch=master)](https://travis-ci.org/rydogs/kubecle) [![Dependency Status](https://david-dm.org/rydogs/kubecle.svg)](https://david-dm.org/rydogs/kubecle.svg)
 Kubecle is a web ui running locally that provides useful information about your kubernetes cluster.
+It is an alternative to [Kubernetes Dashboard](https://github.com/kubernetes/dashboard).
+Because it runs locally, you can access any kubernetes clusters you have access to at a single place

 - [x] Pods
 - [x] Deployments